Root Canal Therapy

-The signs and symptoms of pulpal nerve damage may resemble other oral health conditions.
-Consult a dentist, or other oral health specialist, for diagnosis.
+The signs and symptoms of pulp nerve damage may look like other oral health conditions.
+See a dentist, or other oral health specialist, for diagnosis.

-Without treatment, the infection of the dental pulp will spread to the bone around the tooth, making it unable to hold the tooth in place.
+Without treatment, the infected dental pulp will spread to the bone around the tooth.
+This makes it unable to hold the tooth in place.

 What does the root canal procedure involve?

-After anesthetic is administered, treatment begins with the drilling of an opening in the top of the tooth (crown) to allow access to the pulpal tissue.
+First, you will be given medicine so you sleep through the procedure.
+Treatment begins with drilling an opening in the top of the tooth (crown) to give access to the pulpal tissue.
 Once the affected pulpal tissue is exposed, it is removed.
-The area surrounding and containing the pulpal tissue is carefully cleaned, enlarged, and shaped to provide a clean surface for filling with a permanent filler to prohibit any further infection and discomfort.
-After the root canal is filled and sealed, a crown is fabricated to restore the natural tooth and prevent it from fracturing.
-The root canal procedure may be completed in one or more visits.
-Once the tooth is comfortable, the restoration with a crown can take place.
+The area surrounding and containing the pulp tissue is carefully cleaned, enlarged, and shaped to provide a clean surface for filling with a permanent filler to stop any further infection and pain.
+After the root canal is filled and sealed, a crown is made to restore the natural tooth and prevent it from fracturing.
+The root canal may be done in one or more visits.
+Once the tooth is comfortable, the crown can be placed.

 What post-operative care is needed following a root canal?

-Once the root canal therapy is completed, there will be changes to adapt to, including:
+Once the root canal therapy is done, there will be changes to adapt to, including:

 Brittleness.
 A pulpless tooth is more brittle than a non-treated tooth and great care should be taken to avoid fracture and chipping.
 The tooth is restored with a crown to prevent fracture.

-In addition, soft tissue inflammation may be a source of irritation in the weeks following surgery.
-Consult your dentist, or other oral health specialist, for a treatment approach to help control any post-operative swelling and discomfort.
+In addition, soft tissue inflammation may be a source of irritation in the weeks after surgery.
+See your dentist, or other oral health specialist, for a treatment approach to help control any swelling and discomfort after surgery.